 If you are receiving children education allowance or hostel allowance from your employer then you are eligible to claim a tax exemption under the Income Tax Act.
 However, here are the limits for these two exemptions

 A lot of employers give an allowance to employees for traveling on leave dates.
 An employee may travel for his holidays or vacations (alone or family) and will incur some expenses related to that.
 So this allowance is given for that on producing the bills and on doing the actual travel by taking leaves.

 The actual rules for LTA are quite detailed, hence we are not covering it here in this article.
 Right now you just need to know that the employer can define the LTA allowance limit like Rs 50,000 (for example), so that employee can do travel expenses upto that limit twice in a block of 4 yrs and claim this exemption.

-There are various deductions which are available under different sections of income tax act.
-This deduction is against amounts that you have invested in some specific product like Insurance, ELSS, or ULIP and it also considers specific type of expenses that you incurred during financial year like Principal repayment of loan, donations or health insurance premiums etc.
+There are various deductions that are available under different sections of the income tax act.
+This deduction is against amounts that you have invested in some specific products like Insurance, ELSS, or ULIP and it also considers specific types of expenses that you incurred during a financial year like Principal repayment of loan, donations or health insurance premiums, etc.

 Who can claim?

 |80C||Deduction on investment made in LIC, PPF, ELSS, ULIP, Payment towards Loan principal, tuition fee, etc.||1.5 Lac (for 80C, 80CCC, 80CCD)||HUF & Individual|